 The 4 Top PEO Companies for Small Business

-With those considerations in mind, here are our picks for the four best PEOs for small business owners.
+Here are our picks for the four best PEOs for small business owners.
 We’ll also mention that all of the following four PEOs are certified by the IRS, so you can rest assured that they adhere strictly to industry standards.

 1. ADP TotalSource